knightsUCF/City-Builder-Architects-Production/README.md

 - study how buildings come together to gain points for proximity bonus

 - set the prices on your turn, and people pay you the money, trying to find the right price so not to low, not to high, powerful mechanism

+# Suburbia

+- from the makers of Castles of Ludvig, (came after)

+- study the proximity bonus, and how the designers ideas evolved into Castles of Ludvig proximity bonus

 # Five Tribes - artisants expansion